 If your net worth comes from a large GMI, however, child support orders may not have a huge impact on you.
 It may seem as though a higher gross monthly income means a steeper payment, but the percentages generally remain the same.
 Anyone above the poverty line should, for example, spend around .16 of their income on child support, assuming there are no extra expenses to cover.

 Any aspect of divorce can be complicated by a high net worth.
-If you’re concerned about your divorce or your assets, call our office at (702) 904-9898 for a free consultation.
+If you’re concerned about your divorce or your assets, call our office at (702) 904-9898 to schedule a consultation.
 You may also schedule time with us online.